Oscar Wilde: Early life

+In 1871, when Wilde was seventeen, his elder half-sisters Mary and Emily died aged 22 and 24, fatally burned at a dance at Drumacon, Co Monaghan.
+One of the sisters had brushed against the flames of a fire or a candelabra and her dress caught fire; in different versions, the man she was dancing with carried her and her sister down to douse the flames in the snow, or her sister ran her down the stairs and rolled her in the snow, causing her own muslin dress to catch fire too.

+Until his early twenties, Wilde summered at Moytura House, a villa his father had built in Cong, County Mayo.
+There the young Wilde and his brother Willie played with George Moore.

 University education: 1870s

 Trinity College Dublin

-Wilde left Portora with a royal scholarship to read classics at Trinity College Dublin, from 1871 to 1874, sharing rooms with his older brother Willie Wilde.
+Wilde left Portora with a royal scholarship to read classics at Trinity College Dublin (TCD), from 1871 to 1874, sharing rooms with his older brother Willie Wilde.
 Trinity, one of the leading classical schools, placed him with scholars such as R. Y. Tyrell, Arthur Palmer, Edward Dowden and his tutor, Professor J. P. Mahaffy, who inspired his interest in Greek literature.
-As a student Wilde worked with Mahaffy on the latter's book Social Life in Greece.
+As a student, Wilde worked with Mahaffy on the latter's book Social Life in Greece.
 Wilde, despite later reservations, called Mahaffy "my first and best teacher" and "the scholar who showed me how to love Greek things".
 For his part, Mahaffy boasted of having created Wilde; later, he said Wilde was "the only blot on my tutorship".